 And what is it about the horse racing that makes it such a popular event?

 I think horse racing is an event for everyone.
 For the women, it’s a chance to dress up – to put on a nice dress and a hat and feel extra special.
 But at the same time, there’s the thrill of the race itself, and it’s a very prestigious event.

 There’s also lots of different types of racing; the Investec Derby Festival is a Flat race, whereas Cheltenham is a Jump race.
-They bring in two different types of customer but everyone seems to love it and tend to come back again each year.
+They bring in two different types of customer but everyone seems to love it and tends to come back again each year.

 You seem to get a diverse range of guests at the racing.
 But hospitality can sometimes be known as a corporate product – is that something you agree with?
 Or do you think it’s moved into more of a sociable event?

 In terms of the Cheltenham Festival, it’s still quite a corporate event, just because they’ll always tend to re-book each year.
 Lots of our tables are booked straight after the Festival by companies who want the same experience the following year.

 Saying that, there has definitely been an increase in the number of individuals booking for the Festival too.
 You get people coming with their families and friends – it’s an affordable option to go to, particularly the Tuesday and the Wednesday.

 With the Investec Derby Festival, particularly in the Winning Post, you can see an increase in individuals coming to have a nice day out.
 A lot of guests don’t want the hassle of organising every detail and prefer to have everything catered for them.
 With hospitality, they don’t have to worry about a single thing once they’re inside as they know they’re going to be looked after.

 You say a lot of your corporate customers rebook year on year.
 How important do you think hospitality is in a business environment?